meuter/mockme/README.md

 Introduction
 ------------

-MockMe! is a unit test framework for the C language based on top of (a patched) version of <a href="http://code.google.com/p/cmockery/">cmockery</a>.
+*MockMe!* is a unit test framework for the C language based on top of (a patched) version of <a href="http://code.google.com/p/cmockery/">cmockery</a>.
 The main idea behind this framework is to avoid manually writing mocks and stubs for your unit tests (you know what happens when you do that <a href="http://www.youtube.com/watch?v=T-Qn_-F2x1c">;-p</a>.
-MockMe! relies on <a href="http://code.google.com/p/pycparser/">PyCParser</a> for all its parsing needs.
+*MockMe!* relies on <a href="http://code.google.com/p/pycparser/">PyCParser</a> for all its parsing needs.

-*Contributors*: Cédric Meuter, Nicolas Maquet with guidance by Erik Talboom
+<b>Contributors</b>: Cédric Meuter, Nicolas Maquet with guidance by Erik Talboom

 mockme
 ------